morethan987/hugo_main/content/blog/llm-memory/index.en.md

 ##### **Stacking**

 Transformer stacks the above structure repeatedly, and the information extracted by deeper layers becomes more complex and harder to understand.

+It should be noted that the injection of factual information does not occur in a single isolated MLP layer, nor does it happen solely within one Transformer Block.
+Instead, it iterates continuously throughout the entire network, gradually producing a clearer and more pronounced impact.

+This complex mechanism of factual information injection poses significant challenges to interpretability efforts and makes it difficult to precisely control the flow of information within large models.
+However, this process precisely highlights the advantage of storing factual information in neural networks: for a given piece of complex information, it initially associates with a broad and ambiguous set of related information.
+Then, through computations in each layer of the network, it progressively refines and eventually converges to the most highly relevant information.

+{{< alert icon="pencil" cardColor="#1E3A8A" textColor="#E0E7FF" >}}
+This is also one of the reasons why Attention Layers and MLP Layers alternate: after factual information is injected in the MLP Layer, the Attention Layer is immediately used to trim it—weakening weaker associations and amplifying stronger ones—preventing a flood of redundant information from propagating to the next MLP Layer, which could trigger even more chaotic associations.
+{{< /alert >}}

 #### Fact Injection